yitzchak/common-lisp-jupyter/README.md

 [![Build Status][travis-badge]][travis]
 [![Build status][appveyor-badge]][appveyor]

-A Common Lisp kernel for Jupyter, based on [Maxima-Jupyter][] by Robert Dodier which was based on [cl-jupyter][] by Frederic Peschanski.
+A Common Lisp kernel for Jupyter along with a library for building Jupyter kernels, based on [Maxima-Jupyter][] by Robert Dodier which was based on [cl-jupyter][] by Frederic Peschanski.

 This file describes the installation and usage of common-lisp-jupyter on a local machine, but you can try out common-lisp-jupyter without installing anything by